undless/gatling.io-doc/content/reference/install/cloud/private-locations/introduction/index.md

 ---
 title: Control plane setup for private locations
 menutitle: Introduction
-description: Learn how to configure and install a control plane to use Private Locations for Gatling Enterprise Cloud.
+description: Learn how to configure and install a control plane to use Private Locations for Gatling Enterprise.
 lead: Private Locations on your own private account.
 date: 2021-11-07T14:29:04+00:00
 ---